 Here are the step-by-step instructions you need to know to effectively navigate the Dawes Applications for Native American research.
 Many American families have a tradition of Native American ancestry.
 Now through Nov.
 15, 2016 Fold3 has made access to their Native American records collections free.
 Read on to gain a thorough knowledge of how to properly use these records and achieve research success!
-And sign up for our free Genealogy Gems newsletter (see the box on this page) for our upcoming posts on this important subject.
+And sign up for our free Genealogy Gems newsletter for our upcoming posts on this important subject.

 Dawes Applications for Native American Research

 In 1893, an act of Congress approved the establishment of a commission to negotiate agreements with the Choctaw, Creek, Chickasaw, Seminole, and Cherokee Indian tribes.
 The commission became known as the Dawes commission.
 The commission was to divide tribal land into plots, which were then divided among the members of the tribe.
 The Commission either accepted or rejected applicants for tribal membership based on whether the tribal government had previously recognized the applicant as a member of the tribe.
 Applicants were categorized as Citizens by Blood, Citizens by Marriage, Minor Citizens by Blood, New Born Citizens by Blood, Freedmen (African Americans formerly enslaved by tribal members,) New Born Freedmen, and Minor Freedman.

 Researching the Dawes Packets is tricky.
 One problem arises when researchers find their family members in an index and assume that means their family was a legitimate member of a tribe.
 That is not the case.
 You will find doubtful or even rejected applications as well.

 The good news is that in applying, our ancestors provided lots of genealogically valuable details of their birth, residences, and family ties.

 Let’s see how to use this special collection.